We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

-HEPA filters (and true HEPA filter devices) remove at least 99.7% of particles from the air and are considered the most efficient available on the market.
+HEPA filters (and true HEPA filter devices or a HEPA air purifier) remove at least 99.7% of particles from the air and are considered the most efficient available on the market.

 Other methods of air purification include UVGI purification, which forces air through UV lights; activated carbon that absorbs chemicals; and photocatalytic oxidation (PCO), which oxidizes chemicals and contaminants.